 Our selling, general and administrative expenses decreased by \$8 million, or 2%, to \$323 million for the three months ended December 31, 2005 as compared to \$331 million for the three months ended December 31, 2004.
 Expressed as a percent of revenues, selling, general and administrative expenses were 31% and 30% for the three months ended December 31, 2005 and 2004, respectively.
 Excluding a \$7 million benefit of foreign currency exchange rates and \$5 million of expenses related to our print operations which were sold in 2005, selling, general and administrative expenses increased by \$4 million, or 1%, primarily due to a \$14 million increase in selling and marketing expense related to the timing of marketing costs related to our product release schedule in the current quarter.
 This increase was offset by (i) an \$11 million decrease in general and administrative costs due to continued cost management and lower consulting and management fees and (ii) a \$3 million decrease in depreciation expense discussed below.
-Stock compensation expense amounted to \$6 million for the three months ended December 31, 2004.
+Stock compensation expenses amounted to \$6 million for the three months ended December 31, 2005 and \$2 million for the three months ended December 31, 2004.